A study found lead in popular protein powders. Here's why you shouldn't panic

 The Council for Responsible Nutrition (CRN), a trade group representing the dietary supplement industry, released a statement on Wednesday urging caution in interpreting the study's results.
 It says that modern testing methods are sensitive enough to identify trace amounts of naturally occurring heavy metals, and that alone does not equate to a health hazard.

-"A finding that a product exceeds CR's self-imposed threshold is not the same as exceeding a government safety limit, nor is it evidence of any safety risk to consumers," the trade group added.
+"A finding that a product exceeds Consumer Reports's self-imposed threshold is not the same as exceeding a government safety limit, nor is it evidence of any safety risk to consumers," the trade group added.

 The findings come at a time when many Americans are making part of their regular routines amidst the country's protein craze.